hseera/python-utilities/README.md

 ## 5: Swap Columns
 This script swaps columns in the file.
 Useful when trying to rearrange columns for easy of use.
 The script uses Jmeter result csv sample file to swap columns for demonstration purpose.
+However can be extended for other use too.
 ![Data](https://github.com/hseera/python-utilities/blob/main/images/swap-columns.png)